 The group is strictly to provide members with emotional support while they recover physically, financially and legally.
 No medical or legal advice is allowed in the group.

 As membership grew within our online support group, I noticed a further need for continuous support and founded a quarterly newsletter entitled “Sharing our Recovery,” which quickly evolved into a Crash Survivor Blog.
 I also self-published a book—“Talk Crash to Me – What to Expect After Surviving a Collision and How to Manage Your Recovery”—which is available for purchase on Amazon.

 Feeling grateful – a look in the rearview mirror

 As I look in my rearview mirror to that awful morning, I see fear that has turned into courage, I see helplessness that has turned into independence, and I see weakness that has turned into strength.

 I see medical and legal professionals, once strangers, who have turned into new friendships that will be in my life for many years to come.

 I see a kind and patient man that has been my rock and has been by my side every step of the way.

-I see an overwhelmed, struggling victim seeking a support group that was unavailable create an online medium that made support available to other victims.
+I see how an overwhelmed, struggling person seeking a support group where none existed was able to create an online medium that made support available to other survivors.